phelelani/nf-intro/README.md

 ## Learning Objectives

-- Find and use `nextflow` tool definitions [online](https://www.nextflow.io/docs/latest/index.html).
+- Find and use `nextflow` tool definitions [online](https://www.nextflow.io/docs/latest/index.html)
+- Understand the main concepts for "Reproducible Science":
+    - Reproducibility
+    - Portability
+    - Scalability
+- Understanc the main ingredients for "Reproducible Science":
+    - Workflow management systems
+    - Containerisation
+    - Scaling, Documentation & Sharing
+- Understand
-- Understand how to write `nextflow` scripts and definitions for command line tools.
+- Understand how to write `nextflow` scripts and definitions for command line tools
 - Understand the concepts of `nextflow` `Channels`, `Processes` and `Channel` operators.
 - Understand how to handle multiple inputs and outputs in `nextflow`.
 - Use Docker/Singularity with `nextflow` to provide software dependencies and ensure reproducibility.